State Submetering Regulations: What You Need to Know

 Indiana

 In Indiana, submetering equipment can be installed in rented or leased units to fairly allocate electrical consumption costs.
 The regulations ensure that tenants are billed accurately based on their actual kilowatt-hour usage, including all applicable taxes and charges.
-This helps promote fair billing practices and energy conservation.
+While there have been no regulatory updates since July 2024, property owners must continue following Indiana Utility Regulatory Commission (IURC) guidelines, which require that submetering bills accurately reflect the tenant’s metered usage without excessive administrative fees.

 Maine

 Maine allows submetering in campgrounds and for electric vehicle charging stations.
 The regulations ensure that campground owners charge submeter users only for their actual kilowatt-hour usage, promoting transparency and fairness in utility billing.
-This is particularly important for seasonal or temporary submetering applications.
+This remains one of the few states where submetering is explicitly limited to specialized applications rather than mandated for general multi-unit residential properties.

 States Encouraging or Practicing Submetering